Visgean/urljects/README.md

 )
 ```

-This code is equivalent to this:
+which is equivalent to this:

 ```python
 url_patterns = (